visaMed/portfolio/README.md

 # portfolio
-This portfolio contains a number of projects
+This portfolio contains the logical hierarchy of four projects